wizteriacode/weverse-scraper/README.md

 This will perform the following actions:
 - Launch Chrome WebDriver.
 - Navigate to Weverse's login page and log in using the credentials from `.env`.
-- Navigate to the specified feeds of multiple artists after logging in.
+- Navigate to the specified feeds and artist pages of multiple artists after logging in.
-- Scroll through each feed until it encounters previously saved images or reaches a maximum limit.
+- Scroll through each page until it encounters previously saved images or reaches a maximum limit.
-- Scrape and download only new images found on the feed by cross-referencing with a local file that tracks previously downloaded images.
+- Scrape and download only new images found by cross-referencing with a local file that tracks previously downloaded images.

+Images will be saved in a directory structure based on the page type:

+- For feeds: `downloaded_images/ARTIST_NAME/feed/downloaded_images_TIMESTAMP`
+- For artist pages: `downloaded_images/ARTIST_NAME/artist/downloaded_images_TIMESTAMP`

-Images will be saved in a directory structure: `downloaded_images/ARTIST_NAME/downloaded_images_TIMESTAMP`, where `TIMESTAMP` is the current date and time.
-Screenshots taken during the script's execution will be saved in the `screenshots` directory with filenames in the format: `ARTIST_NAME_feed_after_login_TIMESTAMP.png`.
+Where `TIMESTAMP` is the current date and time.

+Screenshots taken during the script's execution will be saved in the `screenshots` directory with filenames in the format: `ARTIST_NAME_PAGE_TYPE_after_login_TIMESTAMP.png`.

 ## Functions

 - `get_h1_text(driver)`: Extracts the text inside the first `<h1>` tag on the current page of the given driver.
 - `screenshot(driver, name, directory="./screenshots/")`: Saves a screenshot of the current state of the driver.
-- `scrape_images(driver, artist_name, max_scroll_times=50, scroll_delay=2)`: Continuously scrolls, scrapes images, and downloads them to a local directory until it encounters images that have been previously saved or reaches the maximum scroll limit.
-This function ensures only new images are downloaded by checking against a local file of previously downloaded image URLs.
+- `scrape_images(driver, artist_name, max_scroll_times=50, scroll_delay=2)`: Scrolls, scrapes images from the feed, and downloads them until encountering previously saved images or reaching the maximum scroll limit.
+- `scrape_artist_images(driver, artist_name, max_scroll_times=50, scroll_delay=2)`: Scrolls, scrapes images from the artist page, and downloads them until encountering previously saved images or reaching the maximum scroll limit.

+Both scraping functions ensure only new images are downloaded by checking against a local file of previously downloaded image URLs.